gatsbyjs/gatsby/docs/blog/2019-08-23-creating-a-purpose-driven-media-platform/index.md

 In order to optimise the investment, we ensured we built a system that functioned as a publishing platform, but as the needs of Change Incorporated evolve and grow, the system can grow with them.
 Being decoupled from any presentational aspects, using Contentful will allow them to serve any theoretical endpoint down the road, such as native apps, digital magazines, serialised content, etc.

-This system means that in future, anything created within it should function as part of the system by default – inheriting the system’s responsiveness, the type hierarchy, the fonts, the fluid grid.
-It’s a very extensible approach; a solid modern foundation to take and grow as a publishing platform.
+This system means that in future, anything created within it should function as part of the system by default – inheriting the system's responsiveness, the type hierarchy, the fonts, the fluid grid.
+It's a very extensible approach; a solid modern foundation to take and grow as a publishing platform.

 The information architecture is non-hierarchical and based on a complex relationship tagging system.
 Some tags describe the theme of the campaign, some describe the topic, and above that, there are categories to group topics together.
 The idea behind topics and categories is that categories will remain consistent across every campaign but the topics can be bespoke per campaign, providing flexibility but not at the expense of consistency.